Tips On Buying A Home After Debt Settlement

 An FHA mortgage is available for borrowers with a FICO score as low as 580.
 You can also save up as little as 3.5 percent for a down payment, compared to the usual 20 percent.

-6. Consider All Expenses
+Consider All Of Your Expenses

 While the cost of purchasing a home is typically the most significant, it’s not the only expense you’ll face.